CityofOakland/oakland-pattern-portfolio/README.md

 ## Understanding the Web Architecture

-1. This is a staticly generated website hosted on this repo
+1. This is a static website hosted on this repo
 2. The web app is hosted on Heroku at https://oaklandca-design.herokuapp.com
 3. The URL https://design.oaklandca.gov/0/ pointed to the Heroku app